akijakya/mywebapp-k8s-operator/tutorial.md

-# Tutorial for making a kubernetes-operator
+# Tutorial for making a kubernetes operator

 ## Setting up local dev environment with KIND